k0vac/k0vac/README.md

 - I am a 19 year old Software Engineering Student currently working generally in C/C++, interested in TCP/UDP Communication and Low-Level Networking.
 - Career goal is Back-end Developer maintaining and designing APIs.
+- I work part-time as a Freelancer in Graphic Design.

 - I have worked with projects in C/C++, C#, Python, JavaScript and PHP.
+- I also have experience setting up Cloud Servers with Docker, Kubernetes, etc...
 - Check out my repositories for my projects I have made in my free time!

 <!--